Nitroglycerin: History

 In June 1869, two one-ton wagons loaded with nitroglycerin, then known locally as Powder-Oil, exploded during transport while passing through the village of Cwm-y-glo in North Wales.
 The explosion led to the loss of six lives, many injuries, and much damage to the village.
 Little trace was found of the two horses.
-The UK Government was so alarmed at the damage caused and what could have happened in a city location (these two tons were part of a larger load coming from Germany via Liverpool) that they soon passed the Nitro-Glycerine Act of 1869.
+The UK Government was so alarmed at the damage caused and what could have happened in a city location (these two tons were part of a larger load coming from Germany via Liverpool) that they soon passed the Nitro Glycerine Act 1869 (32 & 33 Vict. c.
+113).
 Liquid nitroglycerin was widely banned elsewhere, as well, and these legal restrictions led to Alfred Nobel and his company developing dynamite in 1867.
 This was made by mixing nitroglycerin with diatomaceous earth (Kieselguhr in German) found in the Krümmel hills.
 Similar mixtures, such as "dualine" (1867), "lithofracteur" (1869), and "gelignite" (1875), were formed by mixing nitroglycerin with other inert absorbents, and many combinations were tried by other companies in attempts to get around Nobel's tightly held patents for dynamite.

 Dynamite mixtures containing nitrocellulose, which increases the viscosity of the mix, are commonly known as "gelatins".

 Following the discovery that amyl nitrite helped alleviate chest pain, the physician William Murrell experimented with the use of nitroglycerin to alleviate angina pectoris and to reduce the blood pressure.
 He began treating his patients with small diluted doses of nitroglycerin in 1878, and this treatment was soon adopted into widespread use after Murrell published his results in The Lancet in 1879.
 A few months before he died in 1896, Alfred Nobel was prescribed nitroglycerin for this heart condition, writing to a friend: "Isn't it the irony of fate that I have been prescribed nitro-glycerin, to be taken internally!
 They call it Trinitrin, so as not to scare the chemist and the public."
 The medical establishment also used the name "glyceryl trinitrate" for the same reason.